Ayushi544/ImageClassification/README.md

 Data Preprocessing
 The dataset consists of images of ships, divided into two categories:

-Class 1 (Army ships): Contains images of various army ships.
+Class 1 (Navy ships): Contains images of various navy ships.
 Class 2 (Commercial ships): Contains images of different commercial ships.
 The data is split into train and validation sets with an equal number of images in both classes.